 - Small kid or pet toys

-Of course, if you’d like to make an Easter basket for your pup you can consider including items such as:
+Of course, if you’d like to make an Easter basket for your pup.
+But a basket doesn’t need to be expensive.
+Dogs are usually happiest with treats and enrichment activities.
+You may want to consider including items such as:

 - Dog Bunny Ears (mostly for the cute photos)